opengis/laravel-log-visits/README.md

 php artisan migrate
 ```

-You can publish the config file with:
+You can publish the config file (optional) with:
 ```bash
 php artisan vendor:publish --tag="laravel-log-visits_without_prefix-config"
 ```